Street Fighter (1994 film): Plot

-In the Southeast Asian nation of Shadaloo, civil war occurs between the forces of drug lord-turned-General M. Bison and the Allied Nations led by Colonel William F. Guile.
+In Thailand, civil war occurs between the forces of drug lord-turned-General M. Bison of Shadaloo and the Allied Nations led by Colonel William F. Guile.
 Bison captures 63 A.N. relief workers, and via a live broadcast, demands Guile secure a US$20 billion ransom in three days.
-Guile refuses and vows to track Bison down and place him on trial for his crimes.
+Guile refuses and vows to track down Bison and put him on trial for his crimes.
 His assistant, Lieutenant Cammy White, is only partially able to pinpoint Bison's location to the river-delta region outside the city.
-One hostage is Guile's friend Sergeant Carlos "Charlie" Blanka, who Bison orders taken to his lab for his captive scientist, Dr. Dhalsim, to turn into the first of his supersoldiers.
-Though Charlie is severely disfigured by the procedure, Dhalsim secretly alters his cerebral programming to maintain Charlie's humanity.
+One hostage is Guile's friend, Sergeant Carlos "Charlie" Blanka, whom Bison orders taken to his lab for his scientist, Dr. Dhalsim, to turn into the first of his supersoldiers, while killing the other captive soldiers.
+Though Charlie is severely disfigured by the procedure due to Bison's loyal scientists, Dhalsim secretly alters his cerebral programming to maintain Charlie's humanity.

 American con artists and martial artists Ryu Hoshi and Ken Masters attempt to swindle arms dealer Viktor Sagat by selling him fake weaponry.
 Sagat sees through the ruse and has Ryu fight his cage champion, Vega.
-However, Guile bursts in and arrests everyone present for violating a curfew.
+However, Guile bursts in and arrests the spectators and fighters present for violating a curfew.
 On the prison grounds, he witnesses Ryu and Ken fighting Sagat's men and recruits them to help him find Bison in exchange for their freedom, since Sagat is Bison's arms supplier.
 They are given a homing device and win Sagat's trust by staging a prison escape and faking Guile's death.
-News reporter Chun-Li Zhang, whose father was killed by Bison 20 years earlier, and her crew, former sumo wrestler Edmond Honda and boxer Balrog, who are out for revenge against Sagat for ruining their careers, stumble across the plan.
+News reporter Chun-Li Zang, whose father was killed by Bison 20 years earlier, and her crew, former sumo wrestler Edmond Honda and boxer Balrog, who are out for revenge against Sagat for ruining their careers, stumble across the plan.
 Over Guile's objections, they attempt to assassinate Bison and Sagat at a party.
 To maintain the warlords' trust, Ryu and Ken stop the assassination, revealing the conspirators to Bison.